mdrideout/junjo-ai-studio-deployment-example/README.md

 ## SSL Testing with Let's Encrypt Staging

 Let's Encrypt rate limits SSL certificate issuance.
-When setting up a new environment, use the Let's Encrypt staging environment to avoid production rate limits during testing.
+When setting up a new environment, if you get rate limited, you can use the Let's Encrypt staging environment to avoid production rate limits during testing.

 To enable staging certificates, uncomment the following line in your `.env` file: